 When you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation number

 no later than 5:00 p.m., ET, on the business day prior to the 20th to avoid penalty and interest.
 For a list of the electronic payment deadlines, visit the Department's Forms and

 Publications webpage and select the current year Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659) under the

 Exporters are required to file electronically.
 Florida law imposes a monthly penalty of $5,000 for failing to file electronically.

 If you do not file a complete return, including all schedules, a $200 penalty will be assessed.

-Importing Files – The Motor Fuel Tax website allows you to manually key or import schedule information.
-See the Import
+Importing Files – The Motor Fuel Tax web apge allows you to manually key or import schedule information.
+See the

-File Specifications for Flat File and Comma Delimited (CSV) for instructions.
-If you have questions about
+Comma Delimited (CSV) and Flat Files for instructions.
+If you have